pirsch-analytics/blog/video-tracking.md

 <script src="https://player.vimeo.com/api/player.js"></script>
 ```

-It also requires a `div' on the page, which is later replaced by the player.
+It also requires a `div` on the page, which is later replaced by the player.

 ```html
 <div id="vimeo"></div>